mkotsovoulou/ods6001a/labs/lab2_1/README.md

 D

+{% next %}

 ### Check Your Code

-Execute the below to evaluate the correctness of your code using `check50`, but be sure to test it yourself before that...
+Execute the below to evaluate the correctness of your code using `check50`, but be sure to test it yourself using

+- [x] a number out of the valid range
+- [x] a character or word as input
+- [x] a number below 60
+- [x] a number in every possible range :tada:

 ```
 check50 mkotsovoulou/ods6001a/main/labs/lab2_1